This post may contain affiliate links. Read our disclosure policy here.

 Classic American Taco Ingredients

-- Ground beef: I use beef to stick to the traditional recipe, but ground chicken or turkey also works!
+- Ground beef: I use beef to stick to the traditional recipe, but you can use ground turkey or make ground chicken tacos!

-- Taco Seasoning: adds a smoky, rich flavor that makes these tacos super tasty.
+- Taco seasoning: its smoky, rich flavor makes these tacos super tasty.

 - Crunchy corn taco shells: my kids say they’re not authentic American-style tacos without hard shells!